Steven Truscott: At the Ontario Court of Appeal: 2001–2007

 Blow flies, maggots and insect activity on Harper's body were capable of raising a "reasonable doubt" whether she died before 8 p.m. – and could suggest she died as late as the next day, although the court said there was no realistic possibility that entomology could have assisted in solving the murder in 1959.
 However, samples of insects and maggots were collected from the body at the time, and the science has since evolved.
 By knowing when insects deposit their eggs or larvae on a corpse, experts can estimate time of death.
 The evidence did not rule out that Lynne died at the time stated by the Crown.

 Truscott's conviction was brought to the Court of Appeal for Ontario on June 19, 2006.
 The five-judge panel, headed by Ontario Chief Justice Roy McMurtry and including Justice Michael Moldaver, heard three weeks of testimony and fresh evidence.
 On January 31, 2007, the Court of Appeal for Ontario began hearing arguments from Truscott's defence in the appeal of Truscott's conviction.
 Arguments were heard by the court over a period of ten days, concluding February 10.
 In addition to the notoriety of the case itself, the hearing is also notable for being the first time that cameras were allowed into a hearing of the Court of Appeal for Ontario.

-The Court of Appeal heard evidence, including earlier versions of draft autopsy reports, that contradicted the supposed narrow window for Lynne's time of death.
+The Court of Appeal heard evidence, including earlier versions of draft autopsy reports, that contradicted the supposed narrow window for Harper's time of death.
 Pathologist Dr. John Penistan had in fact provided three different estimates for this time period, the first two of which would have excluded Truscott as a suspect.
-Only after the police had narrowed on Truscott as the prime suspect did Penistan provide "forensic proof" that Lynne had died exactly around the time that implicated Truscott.
+Only after the police had narrowed on Truscott as the prime suspect did Penistan provide "forensic proof" that Harper had died exactly around the time that implicated Truscott.
 His original estimates and draft autopsy reports were concealed from the defence and the court.